Hat Yai

 Web Site: Friendship Unity Hospital

 Comments: The private hospitals listed above are characterised by their plush interiors and pretty nurses and reception staff who seem to have been selected for their looks rather than their ability.
-They are also relatively expensive for Thailand.
+These places are also relatively expensive for Thailand.

 This hospital is private but it looks just like a Thai public hospital.
 I've listed it as the Friendship Unity Hospital, but I can guarantee that the locals won't know what you are talking about if you use this term.

-The official name is Mitra-paap-saamuk-kee Hospital but Thais tend to refer to temples and other places by nicknames rather than official names.
-Colloquially, it is known as Siangtheung hospital.
+The official name is 'Mitra-paap-saamuk-kee' Hospital but Thais tend to refer to temples and other places by nicknames rather than official names.
+Colloquially, it is known as 'Siang-Teung' hospital.

 They can treat most things and there is also a dentist hospital and children's clinic.
 There is also a 24 hour emergency facility.
 It is just like a small public hospital, apart from the fact it is private.